 We strive to respond to your requests as soon as possible within three working days.
-Please allow an additional 7 days for book or article delivery via regular mail.
+Please allow 7 to 10 working days for book delivery via regular mail.
 However, delays may occur due to the mail or the unavailability of specific items.
 Also, we won't deliver books to Distance Education students who live within Metro Vancouver.
 Distance Education students who live within Metro Vancouver will have to come to the library to borrow books from our collection.

 There is no charge for eligible students, although the library will not accept collect calls for requests.
 All existing policies and regulations regarding late fees and replacement of lost materials apply to distance students.
 See Late Fees & Replacement ChargesLoan Periods

 Regular collection books can be borrowed by Distance Education Students for two weeks, plus an additional two weeks for shipping.
 If the book you are looking for is checked-out to someone else, a staff member can place a hold on the book for you.
 This prevents the current borrower from renewing it, and ensures that you will be the next person to borrow it.

 Placing a Hold on Library Books